Support from FASE's Education Technology Office

 Now that your assessment has been fully set up, you can Distribute to students right away or Schedule automatic distribution for a later date and time.

-If you’re setting a synchronous exam, where all students will write at the same time, you can use the scheduled distribution function to send out the exam at the designated time.
+• If you’re setting a synchronous exam, where all students will write at the same time, you can use the scheduled distribution function to send out the exam at the designated time.
 For more information, see Distributing to Students.
+(In this example we use "Schedule distribution" option)

 You can start grading an assigned assessment after the due date.

 Grading may be conducted by you or by other members of your teaching team.
-Before you start grading, ensure you've completed Step 4: Add your Teaching Team to Crowdmark from our guide, How do I set up Crowdmark in my course?
+Before you start grading, ensure you've completed Step 4: Add your Teaching Team to Crowdmark from our guide How do I connect my Quercus course to Crowdmark?

 To help you decide which roles to assign your teaching team members, please refer to the Crowdmark guide: What is the difference between team member roles?

-1. Use the grading tools to assign a grade and leave feedback.
+1. Use the grading tools to leave feedback

 For a full list of grading tools for different questions types, including comments, stamps, and free-form annotations, review the Crowdmark guide: Grading Tools